fred9076/readlooong/README.md

 ## 💬 Support

-For support, please open an issue in the GitHub repository or contact [@yourusername](https://t.me/yourusername) on Telegram.
+For support, please open an issue in the GitHub repository.